kestra-io/docs/content/blogs/2024-10-25-code-in-any-language.md

 image: /blogs/2024-10-25-code-in-any-language.jpg
 ---

-There are many different programming languages, all with different key benefits that make them the right tool for a particular job.
-That’s why at Kestra we believe it’s important that your business logic is separate from your orchestration logic so you can pick the right tool for each job.
-Many orchestrators have your business logic and orchestration logic together, for example using Python.
-This restricts your options if you requirements change in the future.
+There are only two kinds of programming languages: the ones people complain about and the ones nobody uses.
+Each language has its own pros and cons.
+That's why at Kestra, we offer you the flexibility to code in any language.
+This functionality is possible because Kestra separates your business logic from the glue code needed for orchestration.

+In this post, we'll look at how you can simultaneously use multiple popular programming languages to define your tasks and how you can tie them together into an end-to-end workflow using a simple YAML configuration.
+Let's dive in!

 While Python is a great tool for many problems, it’s not always the best choice for your business logic.
 For example, some use cases work best using a compiled language like C or Rust for performance advantages, whereas others benefit from the flexibility and ease of using an interpreted language like Python.